Delfinistkata/tic-tac-toe/README.md

    - The user will have 3 options: easy, medium and hard.

-   - Te user will have to choose if they wantt to play with 'X' or 'O'.
+   - Te user will have to choose if they want to play with 'X' or 'O'.

    - The user won't be able to start the game before choosing the level of difficulty.